valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 </ol>

 <h2><b>How to create and configure the Google spreadsheet and APIs</b></h2>
-<b>Steps to setup and configure access to data</b>
+<b>Steps to setup and configure access to data<-completed as per CI tutorial</b>
 <ol>
 <b>Create the Google Spreadsheet</b>
 <ol>
-<li>Log in to your Google account</li>
+<li>Log in to your Google account-went to gmail and opened google sheets</li>
-<li>Create a Google Spreadsheet called 'my_weigh_or_the_high_weigh' on the Google Drive with several tabs:''.</li>
+<li>Create a Google Spreadsheet called 'my_weigh_or_the_high_weigh' on the Google Drive with several tabs:'login_info, weight change etc'.</li>

-Set up APIs using the Google Cloud Platform
+Following the instruction provided by the CI in the walkthrough 'Love Sandwiches' project, I set up APIs using the Google Cloud Platform.

-Access the Google Cloud Platform

-Create a new project and give it a unique name, then select the project to go to the project dashboard
 </ol>

 <b>Setup Google Drive credentials</b>

 <li>Completed as per CI tutorial</li>

-<li>Click on the hamburger menu in the top left of the screen to access the navigation menu</li>
+<li>Clicked on the hamburger menu in the top left of the screen to access the navigation menu</li>

 <li>On the left hand menu select 'APIs and Services' and then 'Library'</li>

-<li>>Search for Google Drive API</li>
+<li>>Searched for Google Drive API</li>

-<li>Select Google Drive API and click on 'enable' to get to the API and Services Overview page</li>
+<li>Selected Google Drive API and click on 'enable' to get to the API and Services Overview page</li>

-<li>Click on the Create Credentials button near the top left of the screen</li>
+<li>Clicked on the Create Credentials button near the top left of the screen</li>

-<li>Select 'Google Drive' API from the dropdown for 'Credential Type'</li>
+<li>Selected 'Google Drive' API from the dropdown for 'Credential Type'</li>

-<li>Select the 'Application Data' radio button in the 'What data will you be accessing' area</li>
+<li>Selected the 'Application Data' radio button in the 'What data will you be accessing' area</li>

-<li>Select the 'No, I'm not using them' for the 'Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?' area</li>
+<li>Selected the 'No, I'm not using them' for the 'Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?' area</li>

 <li>Cick Next</li>